• Alfred M. Hallmark

 Motley County Historical County

-County seat Matator, named for Junius Willam Motley (even though his name was misspelt) a signer of the Texas declaration of independence.
+The county seat is Matator, Motley County is named for Junius Willam Motley (even though his name was misspelt) a signer of the Texas Declaration of Independence.

-You can't really see in this photo but there are huge puddles which I was desperately trying to avoid unsuccessfully. and around the jail on this lovely sunny day in Matador.
-At this stage in out Panhandle trip we were homeward bound and so we didn't venture further than Matador.
+You can't really see in this photo but there are huge puddles which I was desperately trying to avoid (unsuccessfully) around the jail on this lovely sunny day in Matador.
+At this stage in our Panhandle trip we were homeward bound and so we didn't venture further than Matador into Motley County.

 Picture